tbsalling/aismessages-rest-quarkus/README.md

 ...
 ```

+# OpenAPI
+To get the built-in OpenAPI specification of the service visit http://localhost:8080/openapi.

+# Calling the service
-Now you can decode NMEA-armoured AIS messages like this:
+With the service started - in production or development mode - you can decode NMEA-armoured AIS messages like this:

 ```bash
 $ curl -d $'!AIVDM,1,1,,A,18UG;P0012G?Uq4EdHa=c;7@051@,0*53\n' -H "Content-Type: text/plain" -H "Accept: application/json" -X POST http://localhost:8080/decode